 Textured Fabric Collage

 Start with a simple base like a cork board and cover it in a collage of textured fabrics.
 I love using materials like velvet, burlap, and faux fur to create a tactile wonderland.
+If you prefer to build the base from scratch, there are plenty of wine cork board ideas that work perfectly for this.

 Sensory Pathways

 Create pathways with different materials to walk on, such as pebbles or soft foam.
 It’s a fun way to engage the feet in sensory play.
+For another engaging activity, try setting up some water sensory play ideas.

 Sensory Bead Maze

 Incorporate a bead maze using wire and colorful beads.
 It’s a delightful tactile and visual activity that I’ve seen keep kids engaged for hours.
+For more hands-on fun, try exploring some creative messy play ideas.

 Outdoor Sensory Garden

 If you have space, incorporate potted plants with varied leaves and textures.
 It’s a beautiful way to blend nature with sensory exploration.
+You can even bring some of these natural elements indoors to use as sensory bin fillers.

 Velcro and Hook Adventures